fuhengwu2021/coderepo/06/code/tp/README.md

 - `mlp.py`: Implements `TensorParallelMLP` that combines column and row parallelism
 - `demo.py`: Demonstration script showing all concepts

+## Dependencies

+This demo uses the shared `mdaisy` utility package for distributed initialization:
+- Located at: `resources/coderepo/shared/mdaisy`
+- Install with: `pip install -e resources/coderepo/shared`
+- Or ensure the path is available (the demo will try to add it automatically)

 ## Usage

 ### Running the Demo